 If you're raising chickens for meat, then 40-70% of BSF larvae in their diet will be nice.
 The chitin in the exoskeleton of the larvae helps build the chicken muscles & lowers the fat amount.
 The chickens will develop extremely beautiful, smooth feathers.
-This lowers the risk of them poking into each other or the feathers falling off here and there.
+The risk of them poking into each other or the feathers falling off here and there will be lowered.
 Their immune system can get stronger.
-We then can worry less about their health & money spent on probiotics.
+We then can worry less about their health & the money spent on probiotics.

 For the most careful farmers, they pre-treat the larvae with microbial enzymes.
 This helps eat off any potentially harmful bacteria around the BSF larvae before the grubs get fed to the chickens.
 If you have the rinds of mangosteen or guava leaves, try cooking those up and dilute them with water (to reduce the tartness).
 Add a bit of honey or sugar to make it easier for the chickens to drink.
 Give them some of the drink every morning.
 This stuff will keep their stomach strong & happy.

 Here are some general-purpose feeding recipes for the chickens:

 1 month old

 A bit more chicken feed at this point + supplementary small 5 to 7-day-old BSF larvae to help their young digestive system & avoid protein overload.

 2 months old